-1. Pay directly from your bank account through your bank's online bill payment service.
-Contact your bank or go to their website to set up this service.
+1. Pay directly from your bank account through your bank's online bill payment service — learn what information you need to have ready when you contact your bank to set up this service.

 2. Sign up for Medicare Easy Pay, a free service that automatically deducts your premium payments from your savings or checking account each month.
 We'll deduct your premium from your bank account, usually on the 20th of the month.

 3. Pay by check or money order.
 Mail your Medicare payment coupon and payment to:

 Medicare Premium Collection Center